Chronic Inflammation

 Macrophages

-In addition to phagocytosis, macrophages act as antigen presenting cells (APCs), whereby antigens are presented from the innate immune cells to the adaptive immune cells.
-This process allows for a more coordinated and targeted response from the immune system.
+Macrophages also act as antigen presenting cells (APCs), whereby antigens are presented from the innate immune cells to the adaptive immune cells.
+This process allows for a more coordinated and targeted response from the immune system in chronic inflammation.
+They also secrete growth factors and cytokines, to help coordinate the immune response.

 Figure 1 – Multinucleated giant cells, formed by the fusion of macrophages